Thushar-marvel/Loan_prediction/README.md

-#Predict Loan Eligibility for Dream Housing Finance company
+# Predict Loan Eligibility for Dream Housing Finance company

-#problem statement
+# Problem statement
 Dream Housing Finance company deals in all kinds of home loans.
 They have presence across all urban, semi urban and rural areas.
 Customer first applies for home loan and after that company validates the customer eligibility for loan.
 Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.